nemo0622/pokeemerald_base/README.md

 - Keyboard switches to lowercase automatically
 - Pace of battle slightly improved (mashing A decreases lengthy delays)
 - Press A when viewing clock to change the time
+- Fishing is always successful
+- Change player direction while moving, like in later generations

 ## Known Issues, Future Plans, & Credits!